Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 Another deciding factor in cost will be property type.

-Living in Bury St Edmunds offers residents a wide range of different property types at an extremely competitive value.
+Bury St Edmunds offers buyers a wide range of different property types at an extremely competitive value.

 Renting is another great option if you are considering living Bury St Edmunds.